openstack/neutron/doc/source/devref/rpc_api.rst

 Example: DHCP
 -------------

-The DHCP agent includes a client API, neutron.agent.dhcp_agent.DhcpPluginAPI.
+The DHCP agent includes a client API, neutron.agent.dhcp.agent.DhcpPluginAPI.
 The DHCP agent uses this class to call remote methods back in the Neutron server.
 The server side is defined in neutron.api.rpc.handlers.dhcp_rpc.DhcpRpcCallback.
 It is up to the Neutron